cdl-geneseo/geneseo-dictionary/S/Shoots.md

 # Shoots

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Shoots

 Created by  Unknown User (arh11), last modified on Sep 28, 2008

 (n.) clauses denoting accomplishment. &quot;Many Shoots for Natalie for her great performance at work!&quot; Source: Dictionary of Geneseo English 1996.
 Dilluvio